Amber Heard takes the stand in Johnny Depp defamation trial - KESQ

 Sonia Moghe, CNN

-Amber Heard took the stand on Wednesday in her defense against a $50 million defamation claim brought by her ex-husband, Johnny Depp.
+Amber Heard took the stand on Wednesday in her defense against a $50 million defamation claim brought by her ex-husband, Johnny Depp, detailing in her three hours of testimony the early days of their romance and allegations of physical and sexual abuse.

 “I struggle to find the words to describe how painful this is.
-This is horrible for me to sit here for weeks and relieve everything,” Heard said during the start of her testimony.
+This is horrible for me to sit here for weeks and relive everything,” Heard said during the start of her testimony at Fairfax County Circuit Court in Virginia.

 Depp is suing Heard for $50 million over a 2018 op-ed she wrote for The Washington Post in which she described herself as a “public figure representing domestic abuse.”
 Though Depp was not named in the article, he claims it cost him lucrative acting roles.